thiagobardini/tic-tac-toe-client/README.md

 ### Unsolved Problems

-- Still need to fix sign out.
+- Still need to fix log out.
 - Still need to fix API comunication
 - Still need to fix a few lines of code to to run game correctly
-- Still need to create the number of victories.
+- Still need to create the number of game played it.

-- Would like to eventually a redeisgn more responsive.
+- Would like to eventually a redesign more responsive.

 #### Tic Tac Toe Game (version 1)
 **Desktop Version - Sign In & Sign Out**